InceptionCyberSecurity/Hyperion3/README.md

 back.sh - tests for ShellShock and HeartBleed issues as well as testing VNC and CITRX setups for backdoors/malware. <br/>

 # Run All
-runall.sh - customise what scripts you wany by running this single command line input.
+runall.sh - customise what scripts you want by running this single command line input.
 In development. <br/>

 # Firewall
 firewall.sh - firewall fingerprinting and WAF detection using nmap and WAFWoof. <br/>